 - Vic Fischer, Delegate to the Alaska Constitutional Convention

-Erwin Chemerinsky, Dean of Berkeley Law, was keynote speaker for “60 Years Later: The Alaska Constitution, History in Context.”
+Erwin Chemerinsky, Berkeley Law dean, was keynote speaker for “60 Years Later: The Alaska Constitution, History in Context.”
 With the changes in the composition of the U.S. Supreme Court, civil rights litigants increasingly will be turning to state constitutional law.
 Alaska has been a leader in developing a robust use of state constitutional law to protect rights and liberties.
 How has it done this?
 What are the lessons for the rest of the country?

-Prof. Chemerinsky was introduced by Prof. Ryan Fortson of the UAA Justice Center, who opened the symposium.
+Chemerinsky was introduced by Ryan Fortson of the UAA Justice Center, who opened the symposium.